-Losses on the Certificates Could Result from Unpaid Deferred Principal Balance Mortgage Loans

-As of the Cut-Off Date, approximately 5.17% of the aggregate Unpaid Principal Balance of the Mortgage Loans are deferred principal balances totaling approximately \$24,936,990.
-These deferred principal balances were created in connection with previous modifications that reduced the amortizing principal balances of such Mortgage Loans or extensions that deferred certain delinquent payments on the Mortgage Loans.
-While a reduction in the amortizing principal balance or deferred payment is still payable by the related mortgagor (and is included in the definition of "Unpaid Principal Balance" as used herein), the resulting deferred principal balance does not accrue interest and is not due until the maturity date or payoff of the related Mortgage Loan or sale of the related mortgaged property.
-There can be no assurance that these deferred principal balances will ever be paid by the related mortgagors and available for distribution to the Certificateholders.
+Losses on the Certificates Could Result from Unpaid Deferred Principal Balance Mortgage Loans of such Mortgage Loans or extensions that deferred certain delinquent payments on the Mortgage Loans.
+While a reduction in the amortizing principal balance or deferred payment is still payable by the related mortgagor (and is included in the definition of "Unpaid Principal Balance" as used herein), the resulting deferred principal balance does not accrue interest and is not due until the maturity date or payoff of the related Mortgage Loan or sale of the related mortgagors and available for distribution to the Certificateholders.
 The more subordinate classes of Certificates, especially the Class B Certificates, will be adversely affected by Realized Losses resulting from the failure to receive these deferred balances.